gerbssusd/InstructionalCore/slides.md

 # Principle 1

-## Increases in student learning occur only as a consequence of improvements in [^1]:
+## Increases in student learning occur only as a consequence of improvements in:

    <v-clicks>